bhagwat-rahul/cool-stuff/notes/parallelism.md

 good insight here is non floating point alu units can be super small

-(could be fun to write parametized verilog for this and run some benchmarking on sky130pdk/fpga simulations)
+(could be fun to write parametized verilog for this and run some benchmarking on sky130pdk/fpga simulations) (benchmarks could be stuff like comparisons on streams of vec instr's non vec, wall clk time, throughput, etc.)
+(power utilisation for diff types or proc types, etc.)

+one consideration is, you have to ensure the same instructions are being run on mult data for simd. for eg. if you have an if else branch that works on a vector, then some elements will have to go via if code path and others via else, so that doubles the amt of time. if you have an if else and you structure so that the more popular case takes longer than non popular case to exec, that can massively slow down stuff. divergent code like this tough to parallelise. but if you do simd on divergent, try to ensure conditionals are similar performance or if you can make assumptions like knowing which condition is likelier then make that quicker and not take too long? simd parallelism is usually done at compile time if explicit or runtime by hw if implicit.

+there is also multi threading which would be having multiple register states per core, so that way when on instruction is waiting on memory to be fetched into cache you just exec other ones in their own reg's

+so in hw if you have fetch+decode, exec, memacc/wb(reg's you're execing on) units diff types so far are:-
+1. superscalar:- do multiple independent things at once, in hw this means multiple fetch+decode and exec w common mem/wb interface and an out of order instruction co-ordinator.
+2. simd:- common fetch/decode/memacc/wb but mult (vector) exec units.
+3. multi-core:- just do fully diff things everything duplicated.
+4. multi-thread:- has multi mem/wb interface to reduce stall time, common fetch/decode, can have simd like multi exec.

+in multi threaded you probably want to have enough threads to account for your longest amt of stall time from slowest memory. also probably dont want too many since memory takes up larger space than logic and every thread is just replicated regs (memory) could also do something where instead of serving continuously you always serve unit waiting for longest etc. some consierations to make there.